kavehbc/edu-stats/README.md

 For more information, you can check "readme.html" or http://kaveh.bakhtiyari.com/code/edu-stats.html

-# PHP Version
+# PHP Edition
-In order to use the PHP version, make sure to enable "php_curl.dll" and "php_openssl.dll" extensions in php.ini.
+In order to use the PHP edition, make sure to enable "php_curl.dll" and "php_openssl.dll" extensions in php.ini.